roerohan/blog/content/blog/how-to-protect-yourself-online/index.md

 Mike was pretty tired at this point, it had been hours since he got the first call from FedEx, and Dr. Balsing kept him waiting.
 He really wanted to get out of this room he was stuck in for so long.
 Finally, Dr. Balsing told Mike that the finance department had created a "bogus" account in the name of "AEXYZW", and he should transfer an amount of Rs.
 89,898 so that they could confirm that the transactions from his account were not involved in the money laundering case.
 Mike wondered to himself that he'd probably do the same, as it would be easy to identify a transaction of Rs.
 89,898 using a regular expression.
 He agreed to do it, at least that would get him out of this mess.
 They also sent him a document with an official RBI stamp saying that the money would be credited back to his account within 15 minutes.
 Finally, Dr. Balsing suggested that the "AEXYZW" account name would be quite suspicious and if someone had hacked into Mike's account, he'd get cautious if he saw that transaction.
 He changed the bogus account's name to "S E ENTERPRISES" and asked Mike to make the transaction.

 Mike sent a screenshot of the transaction hoping that finally he'll be proven innocent.
 They were on call for another hour, with no communication from Dr. Balsing.
-Mike had had it, he told Dr. Balsing that he really had to go to the washroom, just so that he could get out of his room.
+Mike had had it, he told Dr. Balsing that he had to go to the washroom, just so that he could get out of his room.
 Dr. Balsing, in a concerned tone, asked him if he had lunch.
 Mike was surprised at the shift in tone and was relieved to be able to go out of his room.
 After having eaten a little something, Mike joined the call again, and he was told that the investigation was to be continued in the morning, so he could drop off the call and carry on with his regular activities, as long as he kept informing them every hour about his whereabouts.

 Tired and weary, Mike obliged.
 He was finally able to take a breath of fresh air on his balcony when he wondered who this money launderer was, and how has he not heard about him.
 Then, he wondered if Naresh Gupta Banerjee was a weird name, and decided to look him up.
 To his horror, he stumbled upon [this article](https://timesofindia.indiatimes.com/city/mumbai/fraudsters-use-fake-cop-id-card-to-commit-cybercrime-in-mumbai/articleshow/97428271.cms).